The transversal game: Proof of Theorem 1

 We will say that the \textit{value} of a position is `player $1$' if the game is a player $1$ win, `player $2$' if a player $2$ win, and `draw' if it is a draw (all with perfect play of course).
 Also we say that the \textit{value} of a game is the value of its starting position.
 Permuting rows or columns also permutes the transversals.
 This means that permuting rows or columns does not change the value of a position.
 Notice that reflection with respect to the main diagonal of the grid (i.e. cells $(i,i)$) also does not change the value of a position.
 We define \textit{good} transformations of the grid to be any combination of reflecting with respect to the main diagonal and permuting rows or columns. \\ \\ Let us say that regardless of whose move it is a player has a \textit{threat} on cell $(a,b)$ if $(a,b)$ is empty and they would win on their next turn (if they have one) by playing on $(a,b)$.
 If a player can not win on their next move we say that that player has no threats. \\ \\ For completeness, and to give the reader a feel for the game, we show that for $n=3$ the value is a draw. \begin{prop} The value of the transversal 3-game is a draw. \end{prop}

 \textit{Proof.} We will show that both $X$ and $O$ can guarantee at least a draw.
-First we show that $X$ can guarantee a draw.
-The first move $X$ makes is on $(1,1)$.
-Now by applying good trasnformations we may assume that $O$ plays either on $(2,2)$ or $(1,2)$.
-Either way $X$ plays on $(2,3)$.
-Now $O$ must play on $(3,2)$ as otherwise $O$ loses.
-Then if $O$ initially played on $(2,2)$ $X$ plays on $(3,1)$.
-Since $O$ cannot make a transversal $O$ must play on $(1,2)$ so as not to lose.
-Now $X$ can play on $(2,1)$ which blocks off the first column so $O$ can not win.
-If $O$ initially played on $(1,2)$ then $X$ plays on $(3,3)$.
-Now $O$ has no threats and hence must defend on $(2,2)$ but then $X$ can play on $(1.3)$ and block off the final column so $O$ cannot win.
-Subscripts below indicate which move is it for that player. \\ \\

-\\ \\ Now we show that $O$ can guarantee a draw.
-Again by above we may assume that $X$ plays on $(1,1)$.
+It is easy to see that $X$ can guarantee at least a draw by a strategy stealing argument, similar to Lemma 4 in \cite{hales}. \\ \\ Now we show that $O$ can guarantee a draw.
+By permuting rows and columns every opening move for $X$ is equivalent so we may assume that $X$ plays on $(1,1)$.
 Then $O$ plays on $(2,2)$.
 Now by symmetry with respect to the main diagonal we may assume that $X$ plays on either $(1,2),(1,3),(2,3)$ or $(3,3)$.
 We deal with each case individually. \\ \\ If $X$ plays on $(1,2)$ then $O$ plays on $(2,3)$.
 Now if $X$ does not play on $(2,1)$ then $O$ plays there next which blocks off a row, but if $X$ does play on $(2,1)$ then $O$ plays on $(3,3)$.
 Now again $X$ has no threats and if $X$ does not play on $(1,3)$ then $O$ can block off a column but if $X$ does play on $(1,3)$ then $O$ plays on $(3,2)$ which blocks all transversals. \\

 \\ If $X$ plays on $(1,3)$ then $O$ plays on $(2,3)$.
 Now if $X$ does not play on $(2,1)$ then $O$ plays there next which blocks off a row but if $X$ does play on $(2,1)$ then $O$ plays on $(3,2)$.
 Now again if $X$ does not play on $(1,2)$ then $O$ can block off a column but if $X$ does play on $(1,2)$ then $O$ plays on $(3,3)$ which blocks all transversals. \\